zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-introduction-to-site-building.md

   - Has URLs different from Public Pages and can have unique content, applications, themes, and layouts

-A Site can have public pages, private pages, or both.
-It's possible to restrict access to pages at the Page Set level or at the level of individual pages through the permissions system.
+A Site can have Public Pages, Private Pages, or both.
+It's possible to restrict access to individual pages or entire Page Sets through the permissions system.